KCErb/fruit-robot/tutorials/android/toolbox/blue-potion.md

 end
 ```

 This view gives our application *ProMotion* attributes by setting `PMApplication` as the super-class and then declares the app's Home Screen to be a class called `HomeScreen`.
-As all good screens we put this one in the `screens` directory.
+As do all good screens, this one lives in the `screens` directory.

 ```ruby
 class HomeScreen < PMScreen